sigwinhq/ariadne/README.md

 ## What is it

-It's meant to allow common patterns, configuration, metadata across many different GitHub / Gitlab repos.
+It's meant to allow common patterns, configuration, metadata across many GitHub / Gitlab repos.

 Currently supported: